opulencephp/docs/views.md

 > **Note:**  As with built-in functions, nested function calls are currently not supported.

 ## Extending the Compiler
 Let's pretend that there's some unique feature or syntax you want to implement in your template that cannot currently be compiled with RDev's `Compiler`.
 Using `Compiler::registerSubCompiler()`, you can compile the syntax in your template to the desired output.
-RDev itself uses `registerSubCompiler()` to compile PHP and tags in templates.
+RDev itself uses `registerSubCompiler()` to compile statements, PHP, and tags in templates.

 Let's take a look at what should be passed into `registerSubCompiler()`: